Rotifer/duckdb_book/epl/chapters/02_prepping_data.md

 Finding the data we need, checking it, cleaning it and preparing it for database upload can be thankless, onerous and tedious.
 The data we need is often scattered across multiple source files and the formats of those files may be incompatible.
 Frequently data is missing or unusable.
 All these factors combine to make data management and data analysis much more challenging than is often appreciated.

-Our objective in this chapter is to collect all the data for English Premier League (EPL) football (aka soccer in some varieties of English) games from the inaugural 1992-1993 EPL seasonthe files  to the season 2023-2024.
+Our objective in this chapter is to collect all the data for English Premier League (EPL) football (aka soccer in some varieties of English) games from the inaugural 1992-1993 EPL season to the season 2023-2024.
 I already gave some background on football in general and the EPL in particular in the introduction so I am assuming you know what I am talking about when I say things like "EPL" and "seasons".

 This chapter uses some reasonably advanced shell scripting.
 Anyone who knows basic programming and has at least some shell programming experience should be able to follow along.
 I use the bash shell in all my examples; it is a commonly used shell and is standard on Linux.
 There is a range of shells to choose from, the modern Mac uses zsh (Z shell) by default but if you use the bash shebang line, your script will be executed by bash.
 In addition to the variety of shells, another complication of shell scripting is that the utilities that the shell uses might differ; for example, the text match and filter utility _grep_ on one platform might be implemented as _egrep_ on another platform.
-That said, a few tweak or a Google search can usually fix things.
+That said, a few tweaks or a Google search can usually fix things.

 If you aren not interested in this topic and just want to get to the DuckDB stuff, then you can skip ahead to the next chapter.
 The DuckDB load files have already been generated and are available in the repo directory _output_data_.
 Also, if you are proficient in say Ruby or Python and prefer those tools to shell, by all means go ahead and use them instead of shell if you prefer.
 Windows users who are familiar with PowerShell might also prefer that tool instead.
 To repeat what I said in the introduction, I like and value shell programming but opinions differ.